|life span|| |

-The height of an American Akita ranges from 24 to 28 inches at the shoulder, and the breed can weigh between 70 and 130 pounds.
+The height of an American Akita ranges from 24–28 inches at the shoulder, and the breed can weigh between 70–130 pounds.
 He has a massive head with a broad muzzle, pointy ears, and small, deep-set brown eyes.
 His thick double coat, which sheds minimally and needs regular brushing, can be any color, including white, brindle, or pinto, with well-defined markings across his burly body.
 The Akita's distinctive tail raises over his back in a fluffy curl.

 Large and in charge—that's the Akita.
 "It's a working breed, but it was bred to actually hunt and protect houses back in the day in Japan," Caballero says.

 Akitas live for cold weather, and when it comes, they'll zoom around in the snow (they even have slightly webbed toes that help them walk on snowy drifts), eating it and rolling around to their hearts' content.

-The Akita has a reputation for being fairly odorless and easy to housebreak.
-However, if he's spending a lot of time outside his coat can get dirty, and it will need to be brushed and groomed frequently.
+The Akita has a reputation for being fairly odorless, but if he's spending a lot of time outside his coat can get dirty, and it will need to be brushed and groomed frequently.
 "A clean Akita doesn't smell.
-But an Akita that lives outside is going to smell," Caballero says.
+But an Akita that [loves the] outside is going to smell," Caballero says.
 "That's why grooming them is important."

-This breed requires moderate exercise, and if he's not getting that from guarding the yard, a daily jog or long walk will suffice.
+This breed requires moderate exercise, and if he's not getting that from roaming around in the yard, a daily jog or long walk will suffice.
 "Just like in humans, a walk outside is mentally calming and relaxes them and exercises them," Caballero says.
 "This breed can gain weight pretty quickly if they're pretty sedentary.
 If they're at home not doing much, getting treats, laying around?
 They're going to get overweight."

 Caballero recommends Akita puppy owners consider a surgery called gastropexy, where the side of the stomach is tacked to the abdomen wall so it can't flip.
 "If I get one of those breeds, that would be the first thing I would do to prevent them from twisting the stomach," he says.
-"Because [if your dog experiences GDV] you go to the ER and you either spend $8,000 to $10,000 in surgery, or you have to put your dog to sleep.”
+"Because [if your dog experiences GDV] you go to the ER and you spend $8,000–$10,000 in surgery."

 Akita owners should talk to their veterinarians about preventive options for health risks their own dogs may face.